thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Device type

 This alias allows choosing devices of entered type (and, if needed) names of which begin with an entered query.
-This alias filters devices of type ‘Temperature Sensor’.
+This alias filters devices of type ‘Device’.

 Let's learn how to add a Device types alias and use it in a widget:
 1. Enter dashboard editing mode.